-We generally agree with the description of derecognition, including the aspects regarding the modification of contracts.
-Nevertheless, we have the same concerns as expressed for the recognition part in that we doubt that the proposals are of any great help when developing and revising existing Standards.
-In addition, we think the Conceptual Framework should be more specific as regards on partial derecognition.
+We generally agree with the description about derecognition, including the aspects regarding the modification of contracts.
+Nevertheless, we have the same concerns as expressed for the recognition part in that we doubt that the proposals are of any great help when developing and revising existing standards.
+In addition, we think the Conceptual Framework should provide more guidance on partial derecognition.